High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 Mt.
 Numbur on ascent to Gyajo La

-Mt.
-Numbur
+Mount Numbur

-on ascent
+on ascent to

 Gyajo La

-Nima Lakpa Sherpa, 26, was once again to be my sirdar.
+Nima Lakpa Sherpa, 26, was once again to be my guide and sirdar.
 It was now ten years since he had been recruited on my previous journey through the Rolwaling Valley as a porter on his very first trek.
 Also in my trekking crew from Nima's home village of Tashinam were Mingma Sherpa, 20, cook ( who had been with me on Tilman's Pass two years before ), Pema Sherpa, 19, kitchenboy, and Nima's nephew, Lakpa Sherpa, 18, one of our four porters. ( Darwa Sherpa, 18, Chandra Bahadur Lama, 18, and his uncle, Gur Bahadur Tamang, 35, were the other three ).

 I had no descriptions of my proposed route nor had Highland Sherpa any guide with experience of the area however Nima was to have the assistance of Sunam Sherpa, 20, a trainee sirdar, from Gumdel, whose father had once crossed the pass to buy yaks in Beding.